RandyMarcelino/Airgead_Banking/README.md

 # Airgead_Banking
-Code is meant to get financial information from the user then calculates how much interest the user will accrue after some time has passed.
+Code is meant to get information from user such as initial investment ammount, monthly deposit, snnual interest, and number of years then displays the balance and interest gain with additional deposit for every year until the last year it shows the total balance.